You don’t have to outrun the bear. You only have to outrun the other campers.

 If you want to go deeper:

-• EFF Surveillance Self-Defence โ€” the canonical non-profit guide, no product shilling.
+• EFF Surveillance Self-Defence, the canonical non-profit guide, no product shilling.

-• Andrej Karpathy, Digital Hygiene โ€” a technical person’s personal setup.
-Several sections of this guide are drawn directly from Karpathy: the “security questions are passwords in disguise” advice in Tier 1.2, the “never click email links” behavioural rule in Tier 2, the work-computer warning in Tier 4, and the four-quadrant format of the stack-at-a-glance table at the top of the post.
+• Andrej Karpathy, Digital Hygiene, a technical person’s personal setup.
+Several sections of this guide are drawn directly from Karpathy: the “security questions are passwords in disguise” advice in Tier 1.2, the “never click email links” behavioural rule in Tier 2, and the work-computer warning in Tier 4.
+(His post is a flat list of topics; the four-bucket framing here is mine.)
 Read it in full for the privacy-maximalist extensions (NextDNS, Little Snitch, Brave, privacy.com, virtual mail forwarding) I deliberately left out of the baseline.

-• Troy Hunt’s blog โ€” long-running, definitive voice on passwords and breaches.
+• Troy Hunt’s blog, long-running, definitive voice on passwords and breaches.

-• Project Glasswing โ€” Anthropic’s effort to harden critical software before Mythos-class capabilities diffuse.
+• Project Glasswing, Anthropic’s effort to harden critical software before that kind of capability spreads more widely.

 Good luck.
 The bar is about to rise.